Goldfield, Colorado

 Goldfield is an unincorporated community and a census-designated place (CDP) located in and governed by Teller County, Colorado, United States.
 The CDP is a part of the Colorado Springs, CO Metropolitan Statistical Area.
-The population of the Goldfield CDP was 49 at the United States Census 2010.
+The population of the Goldfield CDP was 63 at the United States Census 2020.
 The Cripple Creek post office (Zip Code 80813) serves the area.

 History

-The Goldfield post office was established in 1895, and remained in operation until 1932.
+The Goldfield post office operated from May 5, 1895, until June 3, 1932.
 The community was named for a gold mine near the original town site.

 Geography

 The Goldfield CDP has an area of 0.365 km2, all land.